wallrio/directly/readme.md

 ## Short tags

-    [inc:menu.php] =   includes no document the contents of the menu.php file located in the directory /app/inc
+    [inc:menu.php] =   includes no document the contents of the menu.php file located in the directory /application/inc

-    [inc-route:meta.php] = includes no document the contents of the menu.php file located in the directory /app/view/[CURRENT-PAGE]/meta.php
+    [inc-route:meta.php] = includes no document the contents of the menu.php file located in the directory /application/view/[CURRENT-PAGE]/meta.php

+    [global:FILE_NAME] = includes no document the contents of the menu.php file located in the directory /application/global/FILE_NAME.php

+    [domain:url] = replace to url of domain

 ## License